-Hormonal imbalances trigger fat storage and weight gain, and many other nasty symptoms like PMS, acne, painful breasts, migraines, cellulite, loss of libido, a disrupted monthly cycle, menopausal issues, and burn-outs.
+Hormonal imbalances not only trigger fat storage and weight gain (and WHERE you store it…), they also cause many other nasty symptoms like PMS, acne, painful breasts, migraines, cellulite, loss of libido, a disrupted monthly cycle, menopausal issues, and burn-outs.

 The good news is that there are many natural tools to help you in the process of rebalancing your hormones.

 What Are Hormones Exactly?